alsaeed3/AI-Agents-Marketplace/README.md

-# Verification Layer APRO
+# AI Agents Marketplace

 ## Overview
-The Verification Layer APRO is a Node.js project that implements a verification system using the APRO Oracle pattern.
+The AI Agents Marketplace is a Node.js project that implements a verification system using the APRO Oracle pattern.
 It provides an API for checking the validity of serial numbers against a mock database, simulating the behavior of an Oracle.

 ## Project Structure
 ```
-verification-layer-apro
+ai-agents-marketplace
+├── verifalcon-monorepo
-├── src
+│   ├── frontend
-│   ├── app
+│   │   ├── app
-│   │   └── api
+│   │   │   └── api
-│   │       └── verify
+│   │   │       └── verify
-│   │           └── route.ts        # Next.js API route for serial number verification
+│   │   │           └── route.ts        # Next.js API route for serial number verification
 │   ├── contracts
 │   │   └── IAPRO_Oracle.sol        # Solidity interface for the APRO Oracle
 │   └── lib